nfasano/sentimentAnalysisClassifier_blmTweets/README.md

 <img src="https://github.com/nfasano/sentimentClassifier_blmTweets/blob/main/images/wordCloud.jpg" alt="drawing" width="600"/>
 </picture>
 </p>
+Figure: Word clouds separated by tweet classification.
+The size of the word indicates the total amount of times the word appeared in a tweet compared to the entire dataset.
+The dataset was cleaned of common stop words and the phrase blacklivesmatter.

 <p align="center">
 <picture>
 <img src="https://github.com/nfasano/sentimentClassifier_blmTweets/blob/main/images/histograms.jpg" alt="drawing" width="850"/>
 </picture>
 </p>

-### Form training and testing matrices

-### Building models
+Figure: Histograms of (a) the number of tweets labeled as positive or negative towards (b) the number of times the word "make" appeared in a negative or positive tweet (c) the number of times the word "alllivesmatter" appeared in a negative or positive tweet (d) the number of times the word "justice" appeared in a negative or positive tweet.
+Common words like "make" have the same distribution as the entire dataset distribution.
+However, other words such as "alllivesmatter" or "justice" are disproportionately labelled either negative or positive towards the #BLM movement, respectively.

+### Forming the dataset for classification - pruning the vocabulary
+Using the motivation from the exploratory data analysis

+### Comparison of Classifiers
-Eight models were trained on the training dataset: KNN, M. Naive Bayes, Log.
-Reg., SVM (Lin), SVM (rbf), C. Naive Bayes, LDA, and Random Forest.
+Eight models were trained on the training dataset: KNN, Multinomial Naive Bayes, Log.
+Reg., SVM (Lin), SVM (rbf), Complement Naive Bayes, LDA, and Random Forest.
 5-Fold cross validation was used to determine hyperparameters at train time

-### Comparison of Classifiers

 |   Classifier   | Accuracy | Precision | Recall | F1-score |   TN   |   FP   |   FN   |   TP   |
 |----------------|----------|-----------|--------|----------|--------|--------|--------|--------|